criscmaia/reftool/README.md

 ---------------------
 **updateRef.php**
-Receives the POST request from fullList.php to CRUD the refUnits .
+Receives the POST request from fullList.php to CRUD the refUnits.

 ---------------------
 **totalOfPublishedPub.php:**